zym1119/DeepLabv3_MobileNetv2_PyTorch/README.md

 Please refer to these papers about details like Atrous Convolution, Inverted Residuals, Depthwise Convolution or ASPP if you have some confusion about these blocks.

 # Results
-After training for 150 epochs, the result on test set is like:
+After training for 150 epochs, without any further tuning, the first training result on test set is like:
 ![img](https://github.com/zym1119/DeepLabv3_MobileNetv2_PyTorch/blob/master/img/Screenshot%20from%202018-07-13%2010-45-35.png)

+Feel free to change any config or code in this repo :-)

 # How to use?
 First you need to install dependencies of this implementation.